HISTORY OF

 1906

-Indian Key Fill looking north
+Indian Key Fill Looking North

 Connecting Upper Matecumbe Key to Lower Matecumbe Key was a massive project for the men employed by Henry Flagler’s Florida East Coast Railway.
 Instead of building bridges, the men in this image taken in 1906 are working to build the fill necessary to create a solid land bridge to connect the two islands.
 By 1908, the train was rumbling down the railroad tracks between Miami and Knights Key, at the base of the Seven Mile Bridge, twice daily.